raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

   $ sudo nano /etc/nginx/nginx.conf
   ```

-* Paste the following web server configuration lines between the "events" and "streams" contexts
+* Paste the following web server configuration lines between the "events" and "streams" contexts.
+Note: Skip this step if you have already installed a program that requires a nginx http server (e.g., [Mempool](https://raspibolt.org/guide/bonus/bitcoin/mempool.html)).

   ```sh
   http {